The Kruthos Key

-Belthazar, a demon lord imprisoned for over a thousand years by the Diveneans of old, covets one thing: his freedom.
-Using his minion, Isafel, and an evil imp spawn called Ilio, they must find an object that will set their master free and bring chaos to the lands—the Kruthos Key.
+Imprisoned for over a thousand years by the Diveneans of old, Lord Balthazar covets one thing: his freedom.
+Using his minion, Isafel, and an evil imp spawn called Ilio, they will search Etharia for the one thing that will set their master free and bring chaos to the lands—the Kruthos Key.

-With underlords scheming to take the throne and demons roaming freely throughout Etharia, it's a race against time.
+With underlords scheming to take the throne and demons roaming freely throughout the land, it's a race against time.
 But one Divenean still lives, and with the help of an ex-General there may be hope left.

 Suna stopped and studied the faces around her before delivering the worse part.
 “I believe Balthazar has been busy since his banishment.
 He’s forming an army of his own.
 And Ilio?
 He’s but one of those creatures.
 I’m not familiar with the mage’ic used to devise his prison as it was created by the Diveneans of old.
 Unfortunately, those secrets are lost to me.
 How Balthazar has been able to do this is also unknown, but he’s managed to create one that escaped the Divenean wards of his oubliette.
 How many more can do so?
 If this imp finds the key and sets him free, our lands, our lives, our very world will be no more.
 Nothing we have ever seen, even in our darkest nightmares, will compare to what he’s been preparing.”